chyroc/confer/README.md

 #### Extractor Grammar

-In tag conf, read several strings separated by `,` in turn, the first of which is the name of the `Extractor`,
+In tag `loader`, read several strings separated by `,` in turn, the first of which is the name of the `Extractor`,

 and the subsequent list of strings are the parameters of the `Extractor` function execution